Pantyhose-X/awesome/README.md

 *   [mikalv/awesome-i2p](https://github.com/mikalv/awesome-i2p) - A curated list of awesome I2P implementations, libraries, resources, projects, and shiny things.
 I2P is an anonymous overlay network - a network within a network.
 It is intended to protect communication from dragnet surveillance and monitoring by third parties such as ISPs.

-*   [anderspitman/awesome-tunneling](https://github.com/anderspitman/awesome-tunneling) - List of ngrok alternatives and other ngrok-like tunneling software and services.
+*   [anderspitman/awesome-tunneling](https://github.com/anderspitman/awesome-tunneling) - List of ngrok/Cloudflare Tunnel alternatives and other tunneling software and services.
 Focus on self-hosting.

 *   [GNU-Linux-libre/Awesome-VPN-Network](https://github.com/GNU-Linux-libre/Awesome-VPN-Network) - The best vpn service 2022 Lifetime free anonymous Awesome dVPN foss Network decentralized Ethereum Blockchain DHT-VPN Peer-to-peer open-source